danilo-dessi/SKG-pipeline/README.md

 ## The Computer Science Knowledge Graph

-The user of this github repository can access to the dump of the created resource, its sparql endpoint, and additional material trough a dedicated [website](https://scholkg.kmi.open.ac.uk/).
+The user of this github repository can access to the dump of the created resource, its sparql endpoint, and additional material through a dedicated [website](https://scholkg.kmi.open.ac.uk/).

 ## Contacts